-Using the Photo RAW plug-in, small JPEG versions of all images in the catalog-which are used for comparison purposes during the migration-are exported to a temporary location, as are separate sidecar files that contain metadata (.on1) and edit information (.on1meta) for each image.
+- Using the Photo RAW plug-in, small JPEG versions of all images in the catalog-which are used for comparison purposes during the migration-are exported to a temporary location, as are separate sidecar files that contain metadata (.on1) and edit information (.on1meta) for each image. - 2.
+If you checked the Copies option, those images are also exported and saved to the same folder as the original.